 - 1. PURPOSE.
-This Manual provides detailed requirements to supplement DOE O 481.1, WORK FOR OTHERS (NON-DEPARTMENT OF ENERGY FUNDED WORK), dated September 30, 1996, which establishes requirements for the performance of work for non-DOE entities by DOE/contractor personnel and/or the utilization of DOE facilities that is not directly funded by DOE appropriations. - 2.
+This Manual provides detailed requirements to supplement DOE O 481.1B, Work For Others (Non-Department of Energy Funded Work), dated 9-28-01, which establishes requirements for the performance of work for non-Department of Energy (DOE)/non-National Nuclear Security Administration (NNSA) entities by DOE/NNSA/contractor personnel and/or the use of DOE/NNSA facilities that is not directly funded by DOE/NNSA appropriations. - 2.
 CANCELLATION.
-This Manual describes the process to be used in performing Work for Others (WFO) projects for non-federal sponsors.
-It is composed of five sections, followed by four attachments to aid in conducting and managing WFO projects. - 3.
+This Manual cancels DOE M 481.1-1, Reimbursable Work For Non-Federal Sponsors Process Manual, dated 9-30-96, and describes the process to be used in performing Work for Others projects for non-Federal sponsors. - 3.
 REFERENCE.
-DOE O 481.1, WORK FOR OTHERS (NON-DEPARTMENT OF ENERGY FUNDED WORK). - 4.
+DOE O 481.1B, Work for Others (Non-Department of Energy Funded Work). - 4.
 CONTACT.
-Questions concerning this Manual should be addressed to the Office of Organization and Management at (202)586-6799.
+Questions concerning this Manual should be addressed to the Office of Contract Management, 202-586-3299.